The Assassination of Jesse James by the Coward Robert Ford: Table of Deakinizers

-Several time-lapse sequences appear throughout the film, which were shot by Steadicam operator Damon Moreau.
-According to Moreau, he was sent to do such shots when the crew was not quite ready to shoot a scene.
-These time-lapse sequences were often accompanied by the film's melancholic score, suggesting the passage of time and contributing to the unease that builds up to the inevitable yet unsettling climax.
+Several time-lapse sequences also appear throughout the film shot by Steadicam operator Damon Moreau.
+According to Moreau, he was dispatched to make a time-lapse when the crew was not quite ready to shoot a scene.
+These time-lapse sequences often accompanied the film's melancholic score.

 Music

 The music for the film was composed by Australian musicians Nick Cave and Warren Ellis who had collaborated previously to create the award-winning score for the Australian film The Proposition (2005).

 Nick Cave has a minor part in the latter part of the film.
 He plays a strolling balladeer in a crowded bar performing "The Ballad of Jesse James", a folk song which describes Robert Ford as a coward, unaware that Ford himself is present.

 Cave and Ellis released a double disc album titled White Lunar in September 2009, which contains several tracks from the Jesse James score, as well as tracks they composed for other films up to 2009.